hdg786/GettingAndCleaningData/UCI HAR Dataset/CodeBook.md

 - An identifier of the subject who carried out the experiment.

-# The following codes are included in the tidy data (myDataSummarytidy) text file
+# The following codes are included in the tidy data (myDataSummarytidy):

 * tBodyAcc.mean.X
 * tBodyAcc.mean.Y